 Content Adjustment: Based on diagnostic and formative assessments during today's lesson/rehearsal, list any repertoire or activities that were omitted from the plan.
 Why?
 Will the omitted items need to be included in tomorrow's lesson/rehearsal?
 Rehearsal or Lesson Adjustment: If you were going to re-teach today's lesson/rehearsal, how would you have done it differently.
-Deflection on Teaching: Analyze and avaluate your lesson/rehearsal and classroom management Reflection on Teaching: Analyze and evaluate your lesson/rehearsal and classroom management.
+Reflection on Teaching: Analyze and evaluate your lesson/rehearsal and classroom management.